genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## SetSequence

-This enables you to change a sequence number, or to do a bulk change for all the sequence in a ".csv" file.
-In mpst cases, this will be one that you have exported previously using either `GetNextSequenceNumbers` or `GetSequenceCount`.
+This enables you to change a sequence number, or to do a bulk change for a whole sequence in a .csv file.
+In most cases, this file will be one that you have exported previously using either `GetNextSequenceNumbers` or `GetSequenceCount`.

+In almost all cases, `SetSequence` must be run while the system processes have been stopped.
+After running `SetSequence` - like all processes that write to the table - you  need restart the server.

 ### Syntax